ctftime/moderator_playbooks/README.md

 # How we determine if an event should be confirmed?

-Events with those restrictions should be rejected:
+Events with the follwing restrictions should be rejected:
  - human race
  - gender (exception: women-oriented CTFs untill the moment there'll be majority or equal amount of them)